plone/training/mastering-plone/volto_components_sponsors.rst

 * Localize your component

-.. _volto-components-sponsors-label:
+.. _volto-component-component-label:

 A component
 -----------

+.. only:: not presentation

-A component is a block of information independendent of the content of the current page.
-It can be placed in various locations in a site even multiple times on one page.
+  A component is a block of information independent of the content of the current page.
+It can be placed in various locations on a site, even multiple times on one page.

 * Inspect existing components with the React developer tools.
 * Volto comes with several components like header, footer, sidebar.
 In fact everything in Volto is build of nested components.

-.. _volto-components-sponsors2-label:
+.. _volto-component-sponsors-label:

 Sponsors component
 ------------------